What Really Matters?

-As I reflect on this passage, a question crosses my mind.
-In what ways do we persist on keeping the status quo in our own lives and churches?
+As I reflect on this passage, a question crosses my mind: “In what ways do we persist in keeping the status quo in our own lives and churches?”
 What systems or practices do we have in place that threaten to take priority over God’s love and grace flowing from us to reach and care for others in Jesus’ name?
-What baggage are we holding onto that is keeping us from stepping out of our churches to engage those who do not yet know Jesus?
+If the church buildings were suddenly gone, would we cease to be the church?
+Would we cease to share God’s love and forgiveness with those who do not yet know Jesus?

 Good stuff for us to wrestle with both personally and in our own churches as well.